-This test was validated for the following matrices: whole egg powder, pasta, sausage/meat products and butter.
+This test was validated for the following matrices: whole egg powder, egg yolk, mayonnaise, egg nog, sausage, meat products and butter.
 For detailed results and further information on validation data, please refer to the validation report.

+A recommended sample preparation for pasta and an alternative sample extraction for egg nog were tested and are available on request.
 Other foodstuffs or sample materials can be tested and must be validated by the user.